(Pharmacist’s Letter, September 2018)

 What about dependence on these substances and their impact on urine drug screens?

 As for urine drug screens, many tests screen for only THC and its metabolites.
 Positive results may show after about a week to ten days of use and up to six weeks of heavy use.
-Most CBD products and hemp oil do not contain detectable amounts of THC.
+Most hemp products and hemp oil do not contain detectable amounts of THC.

 The use of cannabidiol shows positive evidence for controlling epilepsy, mood disorders, and pain without giving the “high” that comes with THC.
 It’s important to be aware of the quality of hemp products, interactions hemp extract may have with other medications, and potential negative effects when selecting a product.
 It is exciting to see the development of the hemp extract industry as ongoing research drives the future of hemp extract as a potential and effective therapeutic product.